 May 2015: Page complained for the third time

 But Page still wasn’t happy.
-He wrote another letter to his local council in May 2015 in which he urged the council to refuse Williams’ plans.
+He wrote another letter to The Royal Borough of Kensington and Chelsea in May 2015 in which he urged the council to refuse Williams’ plans.

 Page wrote that he was “re-assured” when Williams withdrew his first two sets of plans, but said that he wanted to object to the new plans because of concerns that they could damage his home.

 Page also said he was unhappy with Williams’ plan to demolish the existing garage on his property and build a new one.
 Page called the planned garage “extremely unfortunate in architectural terms,” which is a very polite way of calling it ugly.

 You can see the proposed garage design below: